keeganosler/custom-pomodoro/README.md

 ## How does this program work?

-This program uses python 3 and the Tkinter module to put a custom spin on the pomodoro method.
+This program uses Python 3 with the Tkinter module to put a custom spin on the pomodoro method.

-My program starts by greeting the user and ask them how many hours they would like to work for - this determines how many pomodoro "sessions" will take place, and when to stop the program.
+My program starts by greeting the user and ask them how many hours they would like to work for.
+This determines how many pomodoro "sessions" will take place and thus when to stop the program.

 ![screenshot](https://github.com/keeganosler/custom-pomodoro/blob/master/readme_images/initial_greeting.PNG)

-Then the program prompts the user to input a list of physical exercises (situps, pushups, etc) to be performed during the short break.
+The program then prompts the user to input a list of physical exercises (situps, pushups, etc) to be performed during the short break.
 There are 2 preloaded tasks, one of which will be performed during every short break along with one of the entered exercises.

 ![screenshot](https://github.com/keeganosler/custom-pomodoro/blob/master/readme_images/enter_exercises.PNG)